Principles for Honorary Awards

 5. The Dunelmensis Award should be given to individuals who meet all the following criteria:

-- Have demonstrated meritorious and exceptional service in support of the University.
+- Have demonstrated meritorious and exceptional service in support of the University in a voluntary capacity.

 - Participation in Durham's institutional advancement activities.